 Apprenticeships are work based learning programmes which lead to nationally recognised qualifications.
 Apprentices learn on the job, building up knowledge and skills whilst earning (national minimum wage for age) money at the same time.
-The length of the apprenticeship depends on the framework subject; but it must be a minimum of 1 year.
+The length of the apprenticeship depends on the Apprenticeship Standard subject; but it must be a minimum of 1 year.

 Sefton Council provides a Corporate Apprenticeship Programme which is supported by the Apprenticeship Manager and dedicated Support Officers.
 Apprenticeships are available to anyone who is interested in applying for an opportunity with Sefton Council.

 The Liverpool City Region (LCR) Apprenticeship Hub is a collaborative group, responsible to the LCR Employment and Skills Board.
 “Funded by the European Social Fund through the Education and Skills Funding Agency, we aim to increase the awareness, number and quality of Apprenticeships available to regional residents by supporting and coordinating activities, making Apprenticeships work for businesses and individuals”.

 ‘Please see the video below which shows Sefton Council Apprentices in various different roles across the Authority’

 If you are thinking of recruiting an Apprentice for the new school term in September 21 then we can help.
 The Corporate Apprenticeship Team can advertise your opportunity, help with the selection process and liaise with an Apprenticeship Training Provider to deliver the training.

 Did you know schools can receive an incentive payment for recruiting an apprentice of £3,000 – this can be used to offset some of the salary with the Apprenticeship qualification being covered by the Apprenticeship Levy.

 Here is what Adrian Antell, Head Teacher at Farnborough Road Junior School, Birkdale, says about recruiting apprentices :